Four men found hiding in shipping container at Montreal port

 Authorities are treating this as an "illegal entry” case, Royal Canadian Mounted Police Constable Erique Gasse said.

-Reporting by Allison Lampert in Montreal and Anna Mehler Paperny in Toronto; Editing by James Dalgleish and Cynthia Osterman
+The Canada Border Services Agency confirmed by email that stowaways were discovered this morning at the port but declined to provide further details.
+(Reporting by Allison Lampert in Montreal and Anna Mehler Paperny in Toronto; Editing by Jim Finkle and James Dalgleish)